 Flemish broadcaster VRT will be organising Belgium’s entry this year.
 The broadcaster has confirmed that they will choose their act via internal selection rather than via their usual Eurosong national final.

 Cypriot broadcaster CyBC has confirmed they will return to Eurovision 2018.
-After using internal selection for the past two years, the broadcaster will return to using a national final to pick their act for 2018.
+The broadcaster will use a national final to select their act for Lisbon.
+The song, however, will be internally selected later, and will be written by top songwriter Alex Papaconstantinou.

 Denmark is back for another year and broadcaster DR is making changes.
 They will again use the national final Dansk Melodi Grand Prix, but with a new team and new outlook.